PaperPrototype/Intro-Coding-and-Computers/01 - Pyxel/Lecture/english.md

 ![replit pyxel](/Assets/replit_pyxel.png)

-Now your challenge is to use additional "rect" function to add a ground and some grass!
+Now your challenge is to use additional "rect" function to add a sandy beach!

 (example code)
 ```py